Staff

 Kaitlyn McMullen

-Kaitlyn McMullen works in the Operations Division.
+Kaitlyn McMullen works in Operations.
 Kaitlyn earned her BA (Hon) in anthropological archaeology with an emphasis in linguistics from Trent University.
 She also earned a graduate certificate in cultural heritage conservation and management from Sir Sandford Fleming College.
 Kaitlyn has experience working as a heritage professional both in Malta and Canada.

 Jacqueline Meijer

-Jacqueline Meijer works in the Mitigation Division.
+Jacqueline Meijer works in the Site Mitigation Practice Area.
 Jacquie earned her BA (Hon) degree in Anthropology from McMaster University, her MA in Public Issues Anthropology from the University of Waterloo, and her BEd from Trent University.
-She has experienced in archaeological fieldwork and report writing.
+She has experience in archaeological fieldwork and report writing.
 She has conducted field work and research in Canada, Jordan, Peru, and Greece.

 Emily Meikle